-The Supremes are America’s most successful vocal group with 12 number one singles.
-At there peak, The Supremes were as popular as The Beatles.
+The Supremes are America’s most successful vocal group with 12 number-one singles.
+At their peak, The Supremes were as popular as The Beatles.

 In 1967, he even renamed them The Supremes with Diana Ross, only to change his mind again to Diana Ross & The Supremes, six months later.

 Clearly putting Diana first, the tensions in the band rose along with their chart success.

 In 1970, Diana Ross left the band to pursue an extremely successful solo career.

 The Supremes continued, now with a completely new lineup.
 It didn’t have any substantial success and wasn’t backed much by the Motown label.
 Berry was now busy with Diana’s new direction and relocation from Detroit to Los Angeles.

 You can learn how to play A Change Is Gonna Come by Sam Cooke using chords, lyrics, TAB, chord analysis, and Spytunes video guitar lessons.

 | G | G | Am | Em |

 I was born by the river, in a little tent, oh and just like that river I’ve been…